HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema_v2.rst

 * The service layer may impose a policy where domains can only be created if there is an existing domain with the requisite permission ACLs for the requesting user.
 One or more "top-level" domains (e.g. "/home") would be created outside the service API (e.g. by an administrator with permissions to create objects in the bucket directly).
 * The owner and root keys can be assumed to be immutable (i.e. these values can be cached)
 * Metadata about the owner (and other usernames referenced in this schema) are assumed to be stored in another system (such as NASA URS)
 * The "root" key is optional.
-If not present, the domain doesn't have an associated root group (but can server as a place-holder for sub-domains)
+If not present, the domain doesn't have an associated root group (but can serve as a place-holder for sub-domains)

 Domain object example
 ---------------------